What is a Shim?

 Once the die is created, the material is picked and cut on the stamp press machine.
 It requires skill to cut shims on the stamp press, as the machinist must minimize material waste.

 Then, the plastic shims and gaskets are deburred and finished.
-We inspect the edge quality and measure the dimensions for accuracy before packing up the orders for shipment.
+We inspect the edge quality and measure the dimensions for accuracy before packing the orders for shipment.

 The four steps of the stamp press shim manufacturing process are as follows: